mmt050/clevo-fancontrol/README.md

 Notes
 -----

-The executable has setuid flag on, but must be run by the current desktop user, because only the desktop user is allowed to display a desktop indicator in Ubuntu, while a non-root user is not allowed to control Clevo EC by low-level IO ports.
-The setuid=root creates a special situation in which this program can fork itself and run under two users (one for desktop/indicator and the other for EC control), so you could see two processes in ps, and killing either one of them would immediately terminate the other.

 Be careful not to use any other program accessing the EC by low-level IO syscalls (inb/outb) at the same time - I don't know what might happen, since